junxit/us-congress-code/title-16/chapter-1/sec-460d.md

 Pub.
 L. 99–662, title XI, § 1134(d), Nov.
 17, 1986, 100 Stat.
 4251, as amended by Pub.
 L. 101–640, title III, § 320, Nov.
 28, 1990, 104 Stat.
 4643, provided that: “On and after December 31, 1989, no houseboat, boathouse, floating cabin, sleeping facilities at marinas, or lawfully installed dock or cabin or trailer and appurtenant structures shall be required to be removed from any Federal water resources reservoir or lake project administered by the Secretary on which it was located on the date of enactment of this Act [Nov.
 17, 1986], if (1) such property is maintained in usable and safe condition, (2) such property does not occasion a threat to life or property, and (3) the holder of the lease, permit, or license is in substantial compliance with the existing lease or license, except where necessary for immediate use for public purposes or other higher public use or for a navigation or flood control project.”
 Pub.
 L. 97–140, § 6, Dec.
 29, 1981, 95 Stat.
 1718, provided that: “Notwithstanding any other provision of law, no houseboat, floating cabin, marina (including any with sleeping facilities), or lawfully installed dock or cabin and appurtenant structures shall be required to be removed before December 31, 1989, from any Federal water resources reservoir or lake project administered by the Secretary of the Army, acting through the Chief of Engineers, on which it was located on the date of enactment of this Act [Dec.
 29, 1981], if such property is maintained in usable condition, and, in the judgment of the Chief of Engineers, does not occasion a threat to life or property.”
 Similar provisions were contained in Pub.
 L. 97–128, § 8, Dec.
 29, 1981, 95 Stat.
 1685.

+### Section as Unaffected by Submerged Lands Act

+Provisions of this section as not amended, modified or repealed by the Submerged Lands Act, see section 1303 of Title 43, Public Lands.

+### Executive Documents

 ### Secretary of the Air Force

 For transfer of certain functions relating to real property under jurisdiction of Air Force, and certain functions relating to construction of buildings and facilities insofar as they may pertain to Department of the Air Force, from Secretary of the Army to Secretary of the Air Force, see Secretary of Defense Transfer Order Nos.
 14, eff.
 July 1, 1948; 18, eff.
 July 7, 1948; and 40 [App.
 B(66)], July 22, 1949.

-### Section as Unaffected by Submerged Lands Act

-Provisions of this section as not amended, modified or repealed by the Submerged Lands Act, see section 1303 of Title 43, Public Lands.